 I, Tonya movie review: a performer’s delight with an emphasis on the journey rather than the destination

-There are lots of movies about how characters grow and/or change during the course of the story and this is where I, Tonya really succeeds.
+There are lots of films about how characters grow and/or change during the course of the story and this is where I, Tonya really succeeds.
 This movie delivers multiple perspectives in a way we rarely see and does it more successfully then I could have possibly imagined.
-As this is the case, the emphasis of the movie is how the characters end up where they are at the end of the movie rather than their specific circumstances.
-I, Tonya is a question of how rather than where.
+As this is the case, the emphasis of the movie is on HOW the characters end up where they are at the end of the movie rather than their specific circumstances.
+I, Tonya is a question of how and why rather than where and when.

 Should you take this journey?
 I would have to say yes.
 Even general audiences who may not have a strong desire for nuanced character development and even if they know the story points can still find something to enjoy in this movie.
 I wouldn’t refer to these roles as showy opportunities for actors such as what is afforded to James Franco in The Disaster Artist, but all the performers here not only have a great deal to do but do their jobs well.
-I, Tonya is the rare opportunity for viewers to make a first impression on a character and continuingly reevaluate them as the movie goes on and reach a final conclusion at the film’s end.
+I, Tonya is the rare opportunity for viewers to make an impression on a character and continuingly reevaluate that impression throughout the course of the film.